1. 深川八幡祭り

 The festival, which boasts 380 years of history, is well known for its unique water-splashing tradition.
 People enthusiastically throw water at the mikoshi (portable shrines) as an act of purification, drenching everyone in the vicinity, thus creating a playful and cooling experience, especially in the summer heat.

-As the full version of the festival was celebrated just last year, this year you can expect a scaled-down – but still impressive nonetheless – version of the festivities.
-The main event, which is the mikoshi parade performed by children, will be held on Sunday August 11 at 9am.
+As the full version of the festival was last celebrated in 2023, this year you can expect a scaled-down – but still impressive nonetheless – version of the festivities.
+The main event, which is a mikoshi parade featuring Japan's heaviest mikoshi at two tonnes, will be held on Sunday August 17 from 7am to 5.05pm.
+Note that there will be no water splashing this year.

 For more information including the festival schedule, check the shrine website.